Find Grad Schools

 • Data Analyst

-Are There Job Opportunities for Social Science Research Assistants?
+Is There Going to be Demand for Social Science Research Assistants?

-In the United States, there were 34,000 jobs for Social Science Research Assistant in 2016.
+There were about 34,000 jobs for Social Science Research Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 1,500 new jobs for Social Science Research Assistant by 2026.
-Due to new job openings and attrition, there will be an average of 4,100 job openings in this field each year.
+The BLS estimates 4,100 yearly job openings in this field.

 undefined